microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getteamsuseractivityusercounts.md

 ### <a name="json"></a>JSON

-A seguir está um exemplo que retorna JSON.
+A seguir, um exemplo que retorna JSON.

 #### <a name="request"></a>Solicitação